velipso/gvasm/docs/assembler/script.md

 Scripting Guide
 ===============

-The scripting language inside gvasm is based almost entirely on [sink](https://sinklang.org), with a few modifications.
-This guide will introduce the scripting language.
+The scripting language inside gvasm is based almost entirely on [sink](https://github.com/velipso/sink), with a few modifications.

 See the [standard library](./lib.md) for documentation on the commands included in the language.